Command and Control at the tactical edge

-Command and Control (C2) has many definitions.
-Some associate it with leveraging all technology on the battlefield to achieve and maintain information dominance.
+Command and Control (C2) has multiple definitions.
+The DoD defines it as, “The exercise of authority and direction by a properly designated commander over assigned and attached forces in the accomplishment of the mission.”
+Some view it as leveraging all technology on the battlefield to achieve and maintain information dominance.
 Others associate it with decision criteria aligned to the use of nuclear weapons.
-REDCOM solutions directly support C2 conditions where they matter the most.
+REDCOM solutions directly support C2 conditions no matter how you define it.

 The tools and function of command and control evolves with each leap in technology.
 At its core, it’s how a commander recognizes what needs to be done and takes appropriate action.
 C2 is both art and science, the art of sustaining critical functions during a conflict and the science of integrating the tools that provide the highest performance in communication technology.